 The answers to these questions will help you spend less time chasing bad leads.

-When you reach out to prospects, show you are writing specifically to them and have something unique to offer.
-To do that, it is important to understand everything you can about them and their business.
-Before your first touch, know the following about your prospect (if not more):
+When you contact prospects, show that you're writing specifically to them and have something unique to offer.
+To do that, you have to understand everything you can about them and their business.
+Before your first outreach, know the following about your prospect (if not more):

 - What they might be afraid of

 - The changes taking place in their market

 The answers to the questions from the previous three sections will help you stand out from the crowd when you contact your prospective client.

 You will be able to show you understand their business, cite specific challenges they may be facing, and contact prospects through the channels that give you the highest likelihood for success.